Code-Institute-Submissions/stickandbindle/README.md

 ### User stories

-*As a site user, I want*
+*As a site user, I want to*

-- To recognise that Stick and Bindle is a travel website and to understand clearly what services they can provide to me.
+- Recognise that Stick and Bindle is a travel website and to understand clearly what services they can provide to me.
-- To feel confident regarding the legitimacy of the website by reading the reviews of previous customers and learn more about the company through their other social media platforms.
+- Feel confident regarding the legitimacy of the website so that I feel comfortable doing business with them.
-- To be easily able to contact the company if i have further questions regarding one of their available trips or if I'm interested in making a booking.
+- Easily able to contact the company if i have further questions regarding one of their available trips.
-- To easily view the different destinations and activities on offer and short descriptions on each one to decide which trip appeals to me.
+- Easily view the different destinations and activities on offer and short descriptions on each one so I can decide which trip appeals to me.

 *As the site owner, I want*